seajon16/discordbot/README.md

   * `roll`: Handle a dice roll in the form (A)dB(+C-D...)
 * **Voice**
   * `join`/`leave`/`summon`: Join & leave voice channels
-  * `play`: Stream a song/video audio, either by performing a search or directly using a URL using [`youtube-dl`](https://ytdl-org.github.io/youtube-dl/index.html)
-    * A list of compatible websites can be found [here](https://rg3.github.io/youtube-dl/supportedsites.html)
   * `pause`/`resume`: Pause/resume an audio stream
   * `playing`: Display information about what's currently playing
   * `refresh`: Refresh a voice connection to avoid voice connection timeout